top of page

 It comes from consistency.

-If moments like tryouts, tournaments, or post‑game conversations feel heavy, you’re not alone.
+If post‑game moments, tryouts, or sideline tension feel heavier than they should, you’re not alone.

 It’s not about saying the perfect thing.